Operation Sportpalast: Subsequent operations

-In June 1942 Raeder decided to dispatch Tirpitz and three heavy cruisers against the next Arctic convoy in what was designated Operation Rösselsprung.
+In June 1942 Raeder decided to dispatch Tirpitz and three heavy cruisers against the next Arctic convoy in Operation Rösselsprung.
 This force sailed on 2 July after Convoy PQ 17 was detected bound for the Soviet Union, and put in at Altafjord in the far north of Norway on 4 July to await Hitler's permission to attack.
-After learning Tirpitz had sailed Pound ordered the convoy to scatter and its escort to withdraw on the evening of 4 July, a decision Tovey strongly disagreed with.
-This led to heavy losses from German submarines and aircraft over subsequent days.
-The battleship departed Altafjord on 5 July to attack the convoy, but was recalled by Raeder that night after it was learned that Victorious was at sea.
+After learning that Tirpitz had sailed, Pound ordered the convoy to scatter and its escort to withdraw on the evening of 4 July.
+Tovey strongly disagreed with this decision.
+Many losses from German submarines and aircraft were incurred.
+The battleship departed Altafjord on 5 July to attack the convoy but was recalled by Raeder that night after it was learned that Victorious was at sea.

 Allied forces attacked Tirpitz at her anchorages in Norway during 1943 and 1944.
-The battleship was badly damaged on 22 September 1943 by the Operation Source raid which used midget submarines, and was never fully combat worthy again.
-The Fleet Air Arm inflicted further damage during the Operation Tungsten raid on 3 April 1944, but several subsequent carrier attacks failed due to bad weather and the continuing shortcomings of British naval aircraft.
-RAF heavy bombers crippled Tirpitz on 15 September 1944 during Operation Paravane, and sank her with considerable loss of life on 12 November that year.
+The battleship was badly damaged on 22 September 1943 during Operation Source which used midget submarines, and was never fully operational again.
+The Fleet Air Arm inflicted further damage during Operation Tungsten on 3 April 1944, but several later carrier attacks failed due to bad weather and the shortcomings of British naval aircraft.
+RAF heavy bombers crippled Tirpitz on 15 September 1944 during Operation Paravane, and in Operation Catechism sank her with considerable loss of life on 12 November that year.